NEUROIMAGING / COMPUTED TOMOGRAPHY

 - homogeneity (homogeneous x heterogeneous)

-- presence of calcifications and thrombi (ILT)
+- presence of calcifications and intraluminal thrombi (ILT)

 - smooth or heavily calcified plaques are associated with a low risk of CV event [Eesa, 2010]